Hso Khan Pha: Genealogy

 In 1850, Sao Suu Deva, Crown Prince of Yawnghwe, was assassinated by a rival claimant.
-King Mindon of Burma helped Prince Deva's son Sao Maung (aka Sir Sao Maung - knighted by George V of the United Kingdom) regain the crown of Yawnghwe.
+King Mindon of Burma helped Prince Deva's son Sao Maung (a.k.a.
+Sir Sao Maung - knighted by George V of the United Kingdom) regain the crown of Yawnghwe.
 In 1927, Sao Shwe Thaike ascended the throne of Yangwhe, succeeding his uncle Sao Maung.

 Sao Shwe Thaike (b.
 October 1896) was instrumental in laying the foundation in 1945 for what was to become the Union of Burma in 1948.
 Thaike served as President of the Constitutional Assembly and was elected by Parliament to serve as the first President of the Union in 1948.
 On 4 January 1948 Louis Mountbatten, 1st Earl Mountbatten of Burma, handed the Union of Burma its independence.